vprusso/qustop/docs/intro_tutorial.rst

      pure = True,
      shape = (4, 4),

-We may also wish to apply some of the functions that we saw before for `State` objects onto the entire ensemble.
+We may also wish to apply some of the functions that we saw before for :code:`State` objects onto the entire ensemble.
 For instance, here is an example of how we can swap the first and second subsystems of each state in the ensemble.

 .. code-block:: python